Importing/removing Butler Bot commands for legacy accounts

 Note: Butler Bot is no longer officially supported.
-If you're starting out with Butler, you won’t be able to use the legacy functionality.
-See Butler overview guide to learn more about automating your Trello workflows with Butler in Trello.
+If you're starting out with Automation, you won’t be able to use the legacy functionality.
+See Automation overview guide to learn more about automating your Trello workflows with Automation in Trello.

-Commands in Butler Bot vs. Butler in Trello
+Commands in Butler Bot vs. Automation in Trello

-Before importing your Butler Bot commands, it is important to understand the distinction between a Butler Bot command and a command in Trello's built-in version of Butler.
+Before importing your Butler Bot commands, it is important to understand the distinction between a Butler Bot command and an automation in Trello's built-in version of Automation.

 In Butler Bot, a command takes the form of a card on a Trello board, where the command itself is the title of the card.
 These Butler Bot commands are performed by the Butler Bot user and are tracked in the board’s activity log.
 You can view the activity log by clicking the Butler Bot icon at the top of your board and then selecting View member's board activity.